carpentries-incubator/fair-bio-practice/instructors/README.md

 For the end of episode quiz, we tend to ask students to complete them during the break and after the break comment only on "wrong" answers.

+## Specifics for each episode

+### 1. Welcome

+You can start breakout rooms so students can introduce themselves in the groups.

+### 2. Introduction to Open Science

+When presenting Open Access explain what other "benefits" it brought with it (apart from costs free access).
+For example, the time save in trips to libraries or asking inter-libraries loans.
+That should act as an example for the *Exercise 1.
+Benefits of openness*

+Here you should have at least two groups One for Open Data and one Open Software.
+Comment on student answers, fill the gaps if some aspect are missing, for example publishing negative results for Open Data.
+Learning by example for Open Software.

+Exercise 2.
+Personal benefits of being “open”

+Answers will tend to cluster, you can comment on that.
+We talk about the typically overlooked: *"•	distinguish yourself from the crowd"*, as in the current "transition" period having those skills can still make a difference as all job/grants/fellowship competitors would have typically have good academic record.
+Open practices can be this one extra point.

+The IP part can be skipped if the IP episode is planned on the same day.